ipekdursun/Opt-maint-population-heterogen/README.md

 İpek Dursun, Alp Akçay, Geert-Jan van Houtum, Age-based maintenance under population heterogeneity: Optimal exploration and exploitation, European Journal of Operational Research, 2021, ISSN 0377-2217, https://doi.org/10.1016/j.ejor.2021.11.038.

-You can contact to İpek (i.dursun@tue.nl) for your questions of you encounter any issues.

 ## References to software dependencies: